Gerhard Köppen: Oak Leaves and death

 Köppen claimed four aircraft shot down on 24 February 1942, and was decorated with Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) after 72 aerial victories on 27 February 1942.
 He was the second non-commissioned officer and 79th member of the Wehrmacht to be so honored.
 The presentation was made by Adolf Hitler, who also promoted him to Leutnant effective as of 1 April 1942.

 On 29 April, III.
-Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea.
+Gruppe had relocated to Zürichtal, a small village at the Inhul in the former German settlement west of Feodosia in the Crimea during the Crimean campaign.
 On 1 May, the Gruppe was subordinated to VIII.
-Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula.
+Fliegerkorps and was supporting the 11th Army in the Battle of the Kerch Peninsula and the Siege of Sevastopol.
 The next day, Köppen became an "ace-in-a-day", claiming five Soviet fighter aircraft shot down.

 Following combat with a Petlyakov Pe-2 on 5 May, Köppen was posted as missing in action flying Messerschmitt Bf 109 F-4 "white 4" (Werknummer 7303—factory number) 10 km north of Ak-Monai (present-day Kam'yans'ke) near the Arabat Fortress.
 He was last seen swimming in the Sea of Azov when Soviet boats closed in on him.
 Feldwebel Alfred Grislawski made a strafing attack on these boats.
 Köppen was officially declared dead on 30 May 1969 by a court in Dillingen.
 His brother, Eckhardt Köppen, was killed in action on 15 January 1945; he was posthumously awarded the Knight's Cross on 15 March 1945.